Skip to main content

 Can I get cover for a modified bike?

 Yes, but you must declare all modifications to the insurer.
 Aftermarket exhausts, performance upgrades, custom paintwork, crash bars, panniers, and heated grips all affect the bike's value and risk profile.
 Undeclared aftermarket parts can void your policy entirely.
-We help you get each modification properly valued and included so your cover reflects what the motorbike is actually worth.
+We help you get each modification properly valued and included so your cover reflects what the motorbike is worth.

 How do I reduce my motorcycle insurance premium?